Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ```
 <br>

 This example will let the bee spawn in any overworld biome except ocean biomes.
+(Default Implementation)
 ```json
 "SpawnData": {
 	"canSpawnInWorld": true,